getdozer/dozer/README.md

 - Build and rapidly iterate on customer facing data apps.
 - Extend Dozer with custom connectors, operators and Api transformations using WASM.
 - Built in Rust with performance and extensibility in mind.

-## What can you build with Dozer?

-1. Hypercharge your Postgres by offloading read APIs to Dozer
-2. Real time ML predictions deployed as APIs from Snowflake
-3. Real time Ethereum Stats published as a grafana dashboard

-### Screenshots

-## End-to-end Examples

-Check out our end-to-end examples [here](./examples/README.md)

 ## Contributing